A few tips from teachers like you to help integrate Raz-Plus into your classroom.

 Teacher Tip #1Students can record themselves reading a book from their home computer.
 Have them record a favorite story with bells or dings to signal page turning (the Next button) and allow younger siblings to listen to the read-aloud while following along.

 Teacher Tip #2When students have read and listened to all books in their assignment/level, assign a running record for a Benchmark Book or Benchmark Passage to determine student accuracy and readiness to move to the next level.
-(If Raz-Kids is used during centers, have the student record their reading.)
+(If Raz-Plus is used during centers, have the student record their reading.)

 Teacher Tip #3Use the Assignment report to see at a glance how much of the current assignment a student has completed and whether it may be time to assess a student's reading progress.